timhughes/vagrant_ansible_k8s_cluster/README.md

 - http://localhost:8001/api/v1/namespaces/rook-ceph/services/https:rook-ceph-mgr-dashboard:8443/proxy/

-This is an example of application not working correctly using the proxy due to the way the Ceph Dashboard redirects on login we should use the port-forward method instead
+This is an example of application not working correctly using the proxy due to the way the Ceph Dashboard redirects on login we should use the port-forward method instead.

     kubectl --namespace rook-ceph port-forward service/rook-ceph-mgr-dashboard 8443